Last verified: 17 days ago

 Red Flags to Watch For

-• Proprietary blends hide individual mushroom doses — you can't verify you're getting an effective amount of any single ingredient
+Proprietary blends hide individual mushroom doses — you likely don't know if any single ingredient reaches a meaningful amount

 Research Sources